Status of NEC (Necrotizing Enterocolitis) Litigation

 The cases were consolidated into MDL 3026 and transferred to the Northern District of Illinois in March 2022 under Judge Rebecca R. Pallmeyer.

-Abbott Laboratories faces a separate class-action suit in the U.S. District Court for the Southern District of Illinois, filed in November 2021.
-The suit alleges that marketing falsely suggested that Similac Pro-Advance formula (bovine formula) is comparable to breast milk.
+Abbott faces a separate class-action suit in the U.S. District Court for the Southern District of Illinois, filed in November 2021.
+The suit alleges that marketing falsely suggested that Similac Pro-Advance formula is comparable to breast milk.
 The complaint seeks class-action lawsuit status to pursue damages for all consumers in similar situations.

 Previous NEC Litigation